-This new course at CodeClan will allow you to develop an understanding of fundamental user-centered design concepts and methods.
+This course at CodeClan, led by our UX professional, will allow you to develop an understanding of fundamental user-centered design concepts and methods.
 These methods allow designers to build websites and apps in line with user and organisational needs.

 There is a strong market demand for User Experience Designers in the UK and worldwide.
 Large and small organisations alike recognise the importance of this profession and are developing their products according to user and business needs.
 In Scotland, there are a number of high-end UX consultancies, and the majority of design agencies and larger organisations have their UX teams.